DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

     and you play a Skill that requires 1 Fire and 1 Ice Mana, then you must take the newest Mana possible:

        (Head) `[Fire - Ice - Lightning - Earth]` (Tail)
     Consumed Mana is discarded and not Accumulated.

+    Resolve [enemy defensive actions](#enemy-actions) before applying damage from Skills.

-- For each Cast Speed, collect one Mana from the head of the Casting Queue into an *accumulation stack* and move the associated Spell Pointer along transitions accordingly.
+- For each Cast Speed, collect one Mana from the head of the Casting Queue into an *Accumulation Stack* and move the associated Spell Pointer along transitions accordingly.
 Perform these actions separately for each Spell Pointer.

   Spell Pointers cannot be partially resolved.
 That is, if your Cast Speed is 2, then you cannot move a Pointer one tile, play a Skill, then finish moving the Pointer after.